Zagreb Cathedral: Foundation and construction of first Cathedral

-In 1094, Ladislaus I chose one of the already existing churches in the old Croatian settlement on today's Kaptol as the seat (cathedral) of Bishop Duha in the newly founded diocese of Zagreb, subordinate to the metropolis (archdiocese) in the Hungarian capital Ostrogon (40 km north of today's Budapest).
+In 1094, Ladislaus I chose one of the already existing churches in the old Croatian settlement on today's Kaptol as the seat (cathedral) of Bishop Duha in the newly founded diocese of Zagreb, subordinate to the metropolis (archdiocese) in the Hungarian capital Esztergom (40 km north of today's Budapest).
 Political reasons forced Ladislav to hastily choose one of the existing churches, which was obviously not adequate for the cathedrals of the time, so the new cathedral began to be built on Kaptol around 1102, and already in 1175 the Zagreb bishop Prodan was buried in it.
 In the Zlatna Bula (Golden Bull) and the gift book of King Andrija II (1217), this new Zagreb Cathedral is also mentioned.
 The appearance of that first, real Zagreb Cathedral or "pre-Tatar cathedral", which collapsed almost to the ground in 1242 in a fire started by the Tatars on their way through Zagreb, can only be reconstructed based on the image on the oldest seal of the Zagreb Chapter from 1297, and its mirror copies of the seal from 1371, on which the king of St. Stephen, kneeling, shows the Cathedral to the Virgin.
 Those were the last years of the independent Croatian kingdom, and the Diocese of Zagreb was subordinate to Ostrogon until 1853, when it was raised to the rank of archbishopric.